pflooky/data-caterer/README.md

 2. Insert into multiple data sinks
    1. Foreign keys associated with data sinks
    2. Number of records per column value
+3. Set random seed at column level
-3. Send events progressively
+4. Send events progressively
-4. Automatically insert data into database
+5. Automatically insert data into database
    1. Read metadata from database and insert for all tables defined